Clearing 2019 advice for parents

 - Make sure your child is aware of what steps they need to take to amend their student finance application, if they accept an offer through Clearing.

-- Most importantly stay level-headed!
-You may find it reassuring to take a look at our student's Clearing stories – many students secure their university place through Clearing and find the experience a positive one.
+- You may find it reassuring to look at our student's Clearing stories – many students secure their university place through Clearing and find the experience a positive one.

-How can my son or daughter apply to NTU through Clearing?
+How can my child apply to NTU through Clearing?

-They should visit our Clearing section for a step-by-step guide about how to contact our Clearing team.
-Here, they’ll find advice on researching their vacancy options and making their call.
+Your child should read our Guide to Clearing for more advice and guidance on researching their Clearing options and making their call.

-We run extended opening times from Thursday 16 August onwards, to give your son or daughter more time to consider their options before getting in touch.
+We run extended opening times from Thursday 15 August to give your child more time to consider their options before getting in touch.

-Is it worth pursuing university, if my son or daughter's missed out on their preferred choices?
+Is it worth pursuing university if my child has missed out on their preferred choices?

 Clearing is a contingency, not a consolation.
-Last year, over 60,000 students secured a university place through Clearing – since then, 85% have confirmed that they were happy with their decision.
-So try to keep a calm and open mind.
+Last year, over 65,000 students secured a university place through Clearing (UCAS End of Cycle Report 2018) – and since then, 87% have confirmed that they were happy with their decision (UCAS Impact Report 2018).

 Everything you need to know about Adjustment